-Deborah Grissom, Senior Director with Treliant, is an experienced business executive and financial services professional with over 30 years in the industry.
+Deborah Grissom, a Managing Director with Treliant, is an experienced business executive and financial services professional with over 30 years in the industry.
 Deborah’s experience includes a background in origination, secondary marketing, investor reporting, servicing, loss mitigation, loan file due diligence, and securitization.
 Asset classes include residential mortgages, auto loans and equipment leases.

 At Treliant, Deborah holds leadership positions in the development of strategy surrounding regulatory consent order and regulatory enforcement file review projects with a focus on potential borrower harm related to loss mitigation issues.
 She also evaluates business process and regulatory compliance for banks and mortgage companies in preparation for examinations or business transformation.
 Deborah also provides rebuttal underwriting expert witness services in the firm’s mortgage litigation practice.